tferrari92/automate-all-the-things-nirvana/README.md

 # ABOUT EXTERNAL-DNS & CERT-MANAGER

-For this Transcendence Edition, I'll assume you own a domian like "exmple.com" and have it hosted in AWS Route53.
+For this Nirvana Edition, I'll assume you own a domian like "exmple.com" and have it hosted in AWS Route53.
 If you don't, go get yourself one before proceeding.
 <br/>

 We'll add these two new tools: